 Lemon juice has a high amount of citric acid, which, as the name suggests, makes it very acidic.
 Therefore, it shouldn’t come as a surprise that lemon juice can cause an acid-base reaction when mixed with baking soda.

-When it comes to using lemon juice, you can substitute one teaspoon baking powder with a mix of ½ teaspoon lemon juice and ¼ teaspoon baking soda.
+When it comes to using lemon juice, you can substitute one teaspoon of baking powder with a mix of ½ teaspoon of lemon juice and ¼ teaspoon of baking soda.
 However, lemon juice has a strong flavor, so it’s best to use it sparingly.
 Additionally, you should avoid using it in recipes that call for large amounts of baking powder.

-1 Teaspoon Baking Powder = ½ Teaspoon Lemon Juice + ¼ Teaspoon Baking Soda
+1 Teaspoon Baking Powder = ½ Teaspoon Lemon Juice + ¼ Teaspoon Baking Soda.

 9. Self-Rising Flour